Synoptophore (Major Amblyoscope)

 | Stereopsis | Stereopsis slide | Assessment of highest-level binocular vision |

-| Cyclodeviation | Cyclorotational slide | Diagnosis of superior oblique palsy, etc. |
+| Cyclodeviation | Cyclorotation | Diagnosis of superior oblique palsy, etc. |

-| Retinal correspondence | Fusion/simultaneous perception slide | Presence or absence of ARC |
+| Retinal correspondence | Fusion/simultaneous perception slides | Presence or absence of ARC |

-Indications for Training
+Indications for training

 - Intermittent exotropia after school age: Performed as suppression removal, convergence training, and fusion training before and after surgical treatment.

-Three Stages of Training
+Three stages of training

 Stage 1: Simultaneous Perception Training